mesonbuild/meson/docs/markdown/Generating-sources.md

 Each target that depends on a generated header should add that header to it's sources, as seen above with `libfoo` and `myexe`.
-This is because there is no way for meson or the backend to know that `myexe` depends on `foo.h` just because `libfoo` does, it could be a private header.
+This is because there is no way for Meson or the backend to know that `myexe` depends on `foo.h` just because `libfoo` does, it could be a private header.

 ### Generating multiple files at a time

-Sometimes it makes sense for a single generator to create two or more files at a time, (perhaps a header and source file), meson has this case covered as well. `custom_target`s can be indexed like a list to get each output file separately.
+Sometimes it makes sense for a single generator to create two or more files at a time, (perhaps a header and source file), Meson has this case covered as well. `custom_target`s can be indexed like a list to get each output file separately.
 The order is the same as the order of the output argument to `custom_target`